SAIA-PMTCT: Optimizing the prevention of mother-to-child HIV transmission

 The Systems Analysis and Improvement Approach (SAIA) is an evidence-based multi-step implementation strategy that systematically identifies barriers and facility-level solutions to health care delivery and patient flow using a systems engineering approach.
 Designed by HAI faculty at the University of Washington, SAIA was initially piloted in Mozambique, and later evaluated through a cluster randomized trial in Mozambique, Côte d’Ivoire and Kenya to test the effectiveness of the approach on PMTCT service delivery.
 Over 9 months, 18 facilities tested 158 workflow modification resulting in substantial increases in ARV initiation (3-fold increase in intervention facilities compared with control) and HIV screening among HIV-exposed infants (17-fold increase in intervention facilities compared with controls).

-HAI and UW are collaborating on a follow-on study in Mozambique to evaluate the scalability and effectiveness of the SAIA strategy when implemented by public sector health providers opposed to research nurses.
+A follow-on study (SAIA-SCALE), based in Mozambique is evaluating the scalability and effectiveness of the SAIA strategy when implemented by public sector health providers, rather than by research nurses.

 Want to dig a little deeper?

-[2017-2022] Scaling up the Systems Analysis and Improvement Approach for pMTCT in Mozambique.
+[2017-2021] Scaling up the Systems Analysis and Improvement Approach for pMTCT in Mozambique (SAIA-SCALE) [project transferred to CSM for continuation]

-This project receives funding support from the National Institute of Mental Health of the National Institutes of Health under award number R01MH113435, via a subagreement from the University of Washington.
+This project received funding support from the National Institute of Allergy and Infectious Dieases of the National Institutes of Health under award number R21AI124399, via a subagreement from the University of Washington.

 [2012-2015] Systems Analysis and Improvement to Optimize pMTCT: A Cluster Randomized Trial.